owasp-modsecurity/ModSecurity/BUILD.md

 # Building ModSecurity

 ## Branches
-Two branches currently used for ModSecurity development and sustaining are `v2/master` and `iis_maintenance`.
+Two branches currently used for ModSecurity development and sustaining are `waf_nginx` (the default branch) and `waf_iis`.
+They follow the following rules for code changes:

+ - All Nginx-specific fixes go to `waf_nginx` and so pull requests should be opened for this branch (happens by default)
-All new fixes go to `v2/master` and so pull requests should be opened for this branch.
+ - All IIS-specific fixes go to `waf_iis` and so pull requests should be opened for this branch.
+Make sure to change your branch for your PR is your changes apply to ModSecurity IIS only.
-General changes and changes that are specific to ModSecurity for IIS are merged from `v2/master` to `iis_maintenance`.
-Fixes specific to ModSecurity for Nginx are not propagated from `v2/master`.
+ - All common fixes that apply to both Nginx and IIS should be merged to both branches.
+For these, you can create your PR against either of `waf_nginx` and `waf_iis` (typically, the one that you have worked on and tested with) and then cherry-picked into another one.

+NB: the `v2/master` and `iis_maintenance` branches that have been used for development before are now effectively deprecated.

 ## Building ModSecurity For IIS